yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 Red Hat OpenShift Container Platform uses the Advanced Cluster Management for Kubernetes (RHACM) and its Submariner addon to enable MCS.
 At a very high level this involves following steps:

 1. Create a management cluster and install RHACM on it.
-For details, see [Installing Red Hat Advanced Cluster Management for Kubernetes](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/install/installing).
+For details, see [Installing Red Hat Advanced Cluster Management for Kubernetes](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/install/installing) in the Red Hat documentation.
 1. Provision the OpenShift clusters which will be connected together.
    Ensure that the CIDRs mentioned in the cluster configuration file at `networking.clusterNetwork`, `networking.serviceNetwork`, and `networking.machineNetwork` are non-overlapping across the multiple clusters.
-You can find more details about these options in provider specific sections under the [OpenShift Container Platform installation overview](https://docs.openshift.com/container-platform/4.11/installing/index.html), look for section "Installing a cluster on [provider name] with customizations".
+You can find more details about these options in provider-specific sections under the [OpenShift Container Platform installation overview](https://docs.openshift.com/container-platform/4.11/installing/index.html) (look for sections named "Installing a cluster on [provider name] with customizations").
-1. Import the clusters into RHACM as a cluster set, and install Submariner addon on them.
-For more information, see the section from [1.1.2.
-Configuring Submariner](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/add-ons/add-ons-overview#configuring-submariner).
+1. Import the clusters into RHACM as a cluster set, and install the Submariner add-on on them.
+For more information, see [Configuring Submariner](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/add-ons/add-ons-overview#configuring-submariner).
-   Note down the cluster names from the cluster set, these will be used during the cloud provider setup in YugabyteDB Anywhere.
+1. Note down the cluster names from the cluster set, as these will be used during the cloud provider setup in YugabyteDB Anywhere.

-### Prepare Kubernetes clusters for Istio mulit-cluster
+### Prepare Kubernetes clusters for Istio multicluster

-Istio service mesh can span across multiple clusters which allows us to configure MCS.
+An Istio service mesh can span multiple clusters, which allows you to configure MCS.
 It supports different topologies and network configurations.
-Follow [Install Multicluster](https://istio.io/latest/docs/setup/install/multicluster/) to get started with the multi-cluster Istio setup.
+To install an Istio mesh across multiple Kubernetes clusters, see [Install Multicluster](https://istio.io/latest/docs/setup/install/multicluster/) in the Istio documentation.

 The Istio configuration for each cluster should have following options: